leandroprz/Simi/README-en.md

 ## Compatibility
 - Windows 10+ (x64)
-- macOS 10.13+ (only tested on Intel, but should work on ARM)
+- macOS 10.13+ (only tested on Intel, but should work on Apple Silicon)

 ---